scottish-government-design-system/designsystem.gov.scot/patterns/task-list/index.md

 category: patterns
 parent: patterns
 thispage: pattern.task-list
-summary: "Help users navigate complex transactions by providing a list of tasks and their current states of completion."
+summary: "Help users to complete complicated forms and other activities by providing a list of tasks and showing their current states of completion."
 experimental: true
 ---

 ## About this pattern

-A task list can be used to help users complete a transaction that has multiple steps, such as submitting a complex application.
+A task list can be used to help users complete a transaction that has many steps, such as filling out a form that asks for a lot of information.

-It is designed so users can understand:
+It is designed so that users can understand:

 - the tasks involved in completing the transaction
 - the current status of each task
-- where tasks have to be completed in a particular order
+- where tasks must be completed in a particular order

-You can change the terms 'transaction' and 'task' to best suit your service.
-For example this may be a series of sections within an application.
+You can change the terms ‘transaction’ and ‘task’ to best suit your service.
+For example, this may be a series of sections within an application.

 ### Showing the status of tasks